Welcome to wine harvest month

 In Hampshire, as in the Champagne region of France, second fermentation which makes the wine sparkling, happens in the bottle.
 Yeast is added along with sugars, then when ready, the neck of the bottle is frozen and the yeast cells released, a process called ‘disgorgement’.
 The wine is then resealed and left to age, for non-vintage it must be a minimum 15 months, for vintage it is three years.

-To sample a wide range of Hampshire still and sparkling wines and to meet the vineyard owners and wine makers, on 23rd November Vineyards of Hampshire are hosting their annual winter tasting at the Guildhall in Winchester.
+To sample a wide range of Hampshire still and sparkling wines and to meet the vineyard owners and wine makers.

 The Winchester Ambassadors are a group of volunteers who enjoy sharing their passion for their city.
 They were assembled to provide visitors with a local’s view of the city and its attractions.
 Their thoughts, insights and tips are independent and are not paid for.
 The Winchester Ambassadors are not affiliated with any of the brands or businesses mentioned in their posts or endorsed by Winchester City Council.